EIF4E: Phosphorylation

-c.
-Regulation of eIF4E by Inhibitory Proteins
+eIF4E phosphorylation is also related to its ability to suppress RNA export and its oncogenic potential as first shown in cell lines.

+Partner proteins

 Assembly of the eIF4F complex is inhibited by proteins known as eIF4E-binding proteins (4E-BPs), which are small heat-stable proteins that block cap-dependent translation.
 Non-phosphorylated 4E-BPs interact strongly with eIF4E thereby preventing translation; whereas phosphorylated 4E-BPs bind weakly to eIF4E and thus do not interfere with the process of translation.
 Furthermore, binding of the 4E-BPs inhibits phosphorylation of Ser209 on eIF4E.
+Of note, 4E-BP1 is found in both the nucleus and the cytoplasm, indicating that it likely modulates nuclear eIF4Es functions of eIF4E as well.
+A recent study showed that 4E-BP3 regulated eIF4E dependent mRNA nucleo-cytoplasmic export.
+There are also many cytoplasmic regulators of eIF4E that bind to the same site as 4E-BP1.